mchmarny/gorunstarter/README.md

 # gorunstarter

-Simple [Cloud Run](https://cloud.google.com/run/) `go` starter project meant to be used as a GitHub repository template.
+Simple [Cloud Run](https://cloud.google.com/run/) starter project for `go` meant to be used as a GitHub repository template.

 ## Audience